Parker Horn's daughter and Jenny's older sister

 Fort Bragg and Sheila's death are the foundation of Tasha's arc.
 They explain why Horn's fatherhood is so raw and why later domestic scenes matter.
 Tasha's life is not a side note to Horn's action scenes; she is one of the reasons those scenes have emotional stakes.

 By the end of the available material, Tasha's survival is part of the series' answer to despair.
-She does not need to become a soldier to matter.
 Her continued life, grief, affection, fear, and family ties are proof that the war is being fought for human continuity.

 - Tasha is Parker and Sheila Horn's elder daughter and Jenny's older sister.